Colonies logo

 Definition of a residential lease

-Who are protected tenants?
+Who are the protected tenants?

 What are the reasons for terminating a lease?